Time-MoE/Time-MoE/README.md

 ## Citation

+> 🙋 Please let us know if you find out a mistake or have any suggestions!

-If you find the Time-MoE models helpful in your research, please consider citing the corresponding [paper](https://arxiv.org/pdf/2409.16040):
+> 🌟 If you find the Time-MoE models helpful in your research, please consider to star this repository and cite the corresponding [paper](https://arxiv.org/pdf/2409.16040):

 ```